presclark/vagary/shared/php_example/readme.md

 192.168.168.168 sample.dev
 ```

-You shouln now be able to visit http://sample.dev from your browser!
+You should now be able to visit http://sample.dev from your browser!